ids-s1-21/project-ECK/README.md

 faster than their competitors?
 We investigated the average lap time of each key team and found that Mercedes has only a slight advantage in median lap time over the likes of Ferrari and Red Bull.
-If speed was the deciding factor in races, Ferrari and Red Bull would be near the success of Mercedes.
+If speed was the deciding factor in races, we would expect Ferrari and Red Bull to have comparable levels of success to Mercedes.

 Does this tiny speed advantage make a significant difference in Formula One?
 We investigated this by plotting average lap time against finishing